mickeyshaughnessy/love-matcher/README.md

-# LoveDashMatcher
+# Love-Matcher

 ## One Perfect Match at a Time

-LoveDashMatcher is a relationship matchmaking service that analyzes 29 dimensions of compatibility to find your ideal partner.
+Love-Matcher is a relationship matchmaking service that analyzes 29 dimensions of compatibility to find your ideal partner.
 Unlike traditional dating apps with endless swiping, we provide **one carefully selected match at a time** for meaningful connections.

 ---